top of page

 Policy Agenda

 Climate change is a real and pressing problem.
-It's causing more coastal storms, which in turn leads to more storm flooding, and permanent inundation by rising seas.
+It's causing more severe coastal storm flooding and permanent inundation by rising seas.

-This puts lives at risk, causes trillions of dollars of property damage, and damages coastal ecosystems and critical infrastructure.
+This puts lives at risk, causes trillions of dollars of property losses, damages coastal ecosystems, and threatens critical infrastructure.
 Low-income and minority communities are disproportionately affected.

 CFRP also developed a more comprehensive long-term Policy Agenda, published in April 2021.

-Both the 2024 priorities and the actions identified in the Policy Agenda are addressed in greater detail in over twenty white papers and letters.
+All of the priorities and the actions identified in the near-term agenda and other agenda documents are addressed in greater detail in over twenty white papers and letters.

 White Papers

-The Coastal Flood Resilience Project develops policy papers and letters on specific issues related to coastal flood resilience that provide detailed analysis and recommendations for needed actions.
+The Coastal Flood Resilience Project works with Congress, federal agencies, state and local governments, and nonprofit organizations to advance resources and policies to strengthen preparedness and response to coastal storms and rising seas.
+We develop policy papers and letters on specific issues related to coastal flood resilience that provide detailed analysis and recommendations for needed reforms and actions.

 Click on topics below to review relevant white papers and letters.